okansungur/CodeQuality/README.md

 ## SonarQube Setup for win 10
-You can download SonarQube from [SonarQube-Download](https://www.sonarqube.org/downloads/) We will use the  community edition.By the time, we write this tutorial SonarQube uses JDK version 11.
-So you have to download and install JDK version 11, if you dont have it installed.
+You can download SonarQube from [SonarQube-Download](https://www.sonarqube.org/downloads/) We will use the  community edition.By the time, we write this tutorial SonarQube uses Java version 11.
+So you have to download and install Java version 11, if you dont have it installed.
 Also maven is needed to analyse our code.
 So our
 download list is:
 - jdk-11.0.13_windows-x64_bin.zip
 - apache-maven-3.8.4-bin.zip